 - Bimodal distribution (clusters at 1 star and 5 star with nothing between)

 The uncanny valley of hosting reviews is 4.7+ stars.
-Nothing in technology works that well for that many people.
+Nothing in tech works that well for that many people.

 Reviewer Profile Depth

-Check reviewer profiles.
-Authentic customers have review histories across multiple categories—restaurants, products, other services.
-Their reviews span months or years.
+Open reviewer profiles.
+Authentic customers have histories across categories, restaurants, products, services, spread over months or years.

 The Language Analysis Deep Dive